CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/09_AnalyzingData03.md

 The calculation above gives equal weight to both libraries and schools.
 You can also run the same calculation but giving greater weight to the libraries.

 One way to do this is by using the raster calculator.
-You can essentially triple the influence of the library locations in this model by multipieng the orginal NYCLibraryDistanceReclass rater by three.
+You can triple the influence of the library locations in this model by multipieng the orginal NYCLibraryDistanceReclass raster by three.
 Open the raster calculator and enter the equation "ReclassifiedLibrary@1" * 3.
-SAve the Output as ReclassifiedLibraryTimes3 in your working directory:
+Save the Output as ReclassifiedLibraryTimes3 in your working directory:

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze333.png)